X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 What does it show?
 What diseases does it diagnose?

-• stuffy nose with thick discharge
+• stuffy nose with thick discharge,

-• swelling around the eyes, nose, or cheeks
+• swelling around the eyes, nose or cheeks,

-• decreased sense of smell
+• decreased sense of smell,

-• cough, sore throat, earache,
+• cough, sore throat, ear pain,

 • fever.